-Around day 17 - often exactly to the day - a loss of regularity of shape of the vesicle occurs in conjunction with cessation of movement through the uterus.
+Around day 17 – often exactly to the day – a loss of regularity of shape of the vesicle occurs in conjunction with cessation of movement through the uterus.
 This is primarily as a result of the conceptus increasing in diameter to a point greater than the internal diameter of the uterine horns.
-This cessation of movement is often erroneously referred to as "implantation", but there is no invasion of the endometrium (the uterine lining) at this stage, and the correct term is "fixation".
-The loss of regularity of shape has been seen to be a cause of concern by some - even to the point of belief of impending pregnancy loss and treatment with prostaglandin to "start again" - but it is absolutely normal at this stage.
+This cessation of movement is often erroneously referred to as “implantation”, but there is no invasion of the endometrium (the uterine lining) at this stage, and the correct term is “fixation”.
+The loss of regularity of shape has been seen to be a cause of concern by some – even to the point of belief of impending pregnancy loss and treatment with prostaglandin to “start again” – but it is absolutely normal at this stage.
 Concern is sometimes compounded by the belief that the mare is a few days earlier post-ovulation than she truly is, the duration calculation having been made from the time she was last positively responsive to the stallion.
-Following estrus, mares do not become resistant to a stallion until progesterone levels are adequately elevated to cause that resistance, and the progesterone source is the developing Corpus Luteum ("CL") which forms following ovulation.
+Following estrus, mares do not become resistant to a stallion until progesterone levels are adequately elevated to cause that resistance, and the progesterone source is the developing Corpus Luteum (“CL”) which forms following ovulation.
 Resistance to the stallion may therefore not occur until as much as 48 hours after ovulation, although up to 24 hours is more common.
-To calculate a mare as being 15 days from that point could therefore mean she is in reality as much as 17 days post-ovulation and conception - and in the time frame when loss of regularity of shape is to be expected.
+When viewing mare ultrasound pregnancy images calculated as being 15 days from that point could therefore mean she is in reality as much as 17 days post-ovulation and conception – and in the time frame when loss of regularity of shape is to be expected.

 Normally, around day 20-21, when using standard ultrasound equipment, the “embryo proper”, as it is termed, will become visible as a small irregularity on the border of the vesicle – most commonly towards the ventral (bottom) region.
 With this particular ultrasound unit, which has images of superior quality, we can just see the embryo proper in the 19 day image above as a small whiter speck on the ventral region of the conceptus (arrowed in red below).
 By 20 day with this unit, it is very clearly visible in the image, albeit on the lower right margin of the vesicle rather than the more normal ventral region.

 By day 22-23, again when using standard ultrasound equipment, the heartbeat should become visible, showing as a tiny flicker of grey-scale change.
 When using Color Doppler ultrasound, while the embryo itself may not be visible much earlier, the heartbeat can often be seen sooner, as evidenced by the 20 day CD video below which shows the brief flicker of color of the heartbeat.
-With non-color-doppler, but good equipment, the heartbeat may be visible on a day 21 scan.

 The use of Color Doppler in the ultrasound indicates movement within the view.
 With the dual-color mode, two colors are seen – blue and orange – one indicating movement towards, the other movement away from the probe.
 What one is seeking is the movement of blood – blood flow.
 If however the mare herself moves, or the probe is moved within the mare, there is an artificial suggestion of movement evidenced by large areas of blue or orange.
 When seeking a heartbeat in an embryo, it is therefore imperative that the mare and the probe remain still.
 In the still CD 20-day image below, one can clearly see an orange speck within the embryo, which is indicative of a heartbeat.
 It is also visible as one quick orange flash at the beginning of the 20-day CD video.
 The embryonic heartbeat can be differentiated from the maternal blood flow in the surrounding vessels, as the former is significantly faster.